guru9/jollyJet/docs/implementation-plans/08-product-module-plan.md

 5. **DeleteProductUseCase**: Deletes a product by its ID.
 6. **ToggleWishlistProductUseCase**: Specifically handles toggling the wishlist status of a product.

 All use cases follow best practices such as dependency injection, separation of concerns, and proper error handling.
 The wishlist functionality is integrated into both the `UpdateProductUseCase` and the dedicated `ToggleWishlistProductUseCase`.
+The error handling has been standardized to use appropriate error classes for better API consumer experience and consistent error responses.

 ### ✅ _Step 5.1: Build ProductController_